ava-labs/avalanche-docs/docs/quickstart/cross-chain-transfers.md

 ## Requirements

-You've completed [Run an Avalanche Node](../nodes/build/run-avalanche-node-manually.md) and are familiar with [Avalanche's architecture](../overview/getting-started/avalanche-platform.md).
-You are familiar with the [AvalancheJS](https://github.com/ava-labs/AvalancheJS) repo.
+You've completed [Run an Avalanche Node](../nodes/build/run-avalanche-node-manually.md), are familiar with [Avalanche's architecture](../overview/getting-started/avalanche-platform.md), and are familiar with the [AvalancheJS](https://github.com/ava-labs/AvalancheJS) repo.

 ## Getting Started